-- 5. To view the Al confidence for each finding, position the mouse cursor on the finding name.
+- 5. To view the AI confidence for each finding, position the mouse cursor on the finding name.
 The Confidence Bar displays below the primary image. - 6.
-For a subset of suspected radiological findings, to indicate where localisation is associated with the finding, the Eye icon localisation and the name.
-To show the localisation, hover the mouse cursor over the finding name. - 7.
+For a subset of suspected radiological findings, to indicate where localisation is associated with the finding, the Eye icon displays next to the name.
+To show the localisation, hoverthe mouse cursor over the finding name. - 7.
 For localisation that appears in multiple views, select the view above the currently displayed image.